junh1024/junh1024-Documents/Games/Key - Various Reviews.md

 ## Introduction

-This document has my own analysis/reviews split off from the [main document](https://github.com/junh1024/junh1024-Documents/blob/master/Games/Key%20-%20Overview%20of%20Visual%20Novels.md#introduction) due to length reasons.
+This document has my own reviews, analyses, and technical notes split off from the [main document](https://github.com/junh1024/junh1024-Documents/blob/master/Games/Key%20-%20Overview%20of%20Visual%20Novels.md#introduction) due to length reasons.

+## Accessibility

+If you're visually impaired (AKA blind), newer Key VNs which use the Siglus engine [don't support screenreaders](https://old.reddit.com/r/visualnovels/comments/190rnek/weekly_questions_and_recommendations_megathread/kgynr6d/) .
+So you may be limited to older games which use the AVG32 and RealLive engine.
+Re-releases (including official English releases) may use the newer Siglus engine, so you may be limited to older games from Kanon through to Little Busters, and fan translations.

+VNDS is a VN script interpreter.
+Originally for DS, but now supports  Android, iOS, PSP, Windows, Mac, Linux, and Switch.
+A Windows interpreter is [available here](https://github.com/ajusa/VNDS-LOVE) .
+CLANNAD has [been ported](https://web.archive.org/web/20101205113404/http://digital-haze.net/ch/vnds/kareha.pl/1276442564/) to VNDS.

+ren'py has a self-voicing (TTS) feature.
+No Key games have been ported to ren'py, but there is a fan game called [CLANNAD - The Past Path](https://renai.us/game/clannadthepastpath.shtml) in ren'py.

+You could always watch the English Dub of anime.
+Dub exists for Kanon, Air, CLANNAD, and Angel Beats.

 ## CLANNAD HD technical analysis